benlipkin/probsem/README.md

 ## Version

-Anonymous resources for the paper `Investigating amortized pragmatic inference with large language models`.
+Resources for the paper `Evaluating statistical language models as pragmatic reasoners` presented at `CogSci2023`.

+For the most recent version of the `ProbSem` library, checkout the `main` branch.

 ## Getting Started